oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/operations.md

             attribute_default_values:                               # (optional) define default values for attributes
                 demo_attr: $demo                                    # use attribute name and property path or simple string for attribute value

-        form_init:                                                  # (optional) any needed functions which will execute before showing form dialog
+        form_init:                                                  # (optional) any needed actions which will execute before showing form dialog
-            - @assign_value:                                        # function alias
+            - @assign_value:                                        # action alias
-                conditions:                                         # (optional) conditions list to allow current function
+                conditions:                                         # (optional) conditions list to allow current action
                     @empty: $description                            # condition definition
-                parameters: [$.demo_attr, 'Demo Data']              # parameters of current function
+                parameters: [$.demo_attr, 'Demo Data']              # parameters of current action

-        preactions:                                                 # (optional) any needed pre functions which will execute before pre conditions
+        preactions:                                                 # (optional) any needed pre actions which will execute before pre conditions
-            - @create_datetime:                                     # function alias
+            - @create_datetime:                                     # action alias
-                attribute: $.date                                   # function parameters
+                attribute: $.date                                   # action parameters

         preconditions:                                              # (optional) pre conditions for display Action button
             @gt: [$updatedAt, $.date]                               # condition definition

+        conditions:                                                 # (optional) conditions for execution Action button
+            @equal: [$expired, false]                               # condition definition

-        actions:                                                    # (optional) any needed functions which will execute after click on th button
+        actions:                                                    # (optional) any needed actions which will execute after click on th button
-            - @assign_value: [$expired, true]                        # function definition
+            - @assign_value: [$expired, true]                       # action definition
 ```

  This configuration describes operation that relates to the ``MyEntity`` entity.
-On the View page (acme_demo_myentity_view)
+On the View page
-of this entity (in case of field 'updatedAt' > new DateTime('now')) will be displayed button with label
+(acme_demo_myentity_view) of this entity (in case of field 'updatedAt' > new DateTime('now')) will be displayed button
-"adme.demo.myentity.operations.myentity_operation".
-After click on this button - will run postfunction "assign_value"
+with label "adme.demo.myentity.operations.myentity_operation".
+After click on this button - if property `expired` of the
-and set field 'expired' to `true`.
+entity = false - will run actions "assign_value" that set field 'expired' to `true`.
  If `form_options` are specified after click on button will be shown form dialog with attributes fields.
-And functions
+And actions
 will run only on form submit.

 Configuration Validation